mime-types/mime-types-data/CONTRIBUTING.md

 # Contributing

 Contributions to mime-types-data is encouraged in any form: a bug report, new MIME type definitions, or additional code to help manage the MIME types.
-As with many of my projects, I have a few suggestions for improving the chance of acceptance of your code contributions:
+There are a few DOs and DON'Ts for contributions.

+- DO:

-- The support files are written in Ruby and should remain in the coding style that already exists, and I use hoe for releasing the mime-types-data RubyGem.
+  - Keep the coding style that already exists for any updated Ruby code (support or otherwise).
+I use [Standard Ruby][standardrb] for linting and formatting.

-- Use a thoughtfully-named topic branch that contains your change.
+  - Use thoughtfully-named topic branches for contributions.
 Rebase your commits into logical chunks as necessary.

   - Use [quality commit messages][qcm].

+  - Add your name or GitHub handle to `CONTRIBUTORS.md` and a record in the `CHANGELOG.md` as a separate commit from your main change.
+(Follow the style in the `CHANGELOG.md` and provide a link to your PR.)

+- DO NOT:

-- Do not change the version number; when your patch is accepted and a release is made, the version will be updated at that point.
+  - Modify `VERSION` in `lib/mime/types/data.rb`.
+When your patch is accepted and a release is made, the version will be updated at that point.
+Most likely, once merged, your release will be rolled into the next automatic release.

-- Submit a GitHub pull request with your changes.
-- New or changed behaviours require new or updated documentation.
+  - Modify `mime-types-data.gemspec`; it is a generated file.
+(You _may_ use `rake gemspec` to regenerate it if your change involves metadata related to gem itself).

+  - Modify the `Gemfile`.

+  - Modify any files in `data/`.
+Any changes to be captured here will be automatically updated on the next release.

 Although mime-types-data was extracted from the [Ruby mime-types][rmt] gem and the support files are written in Ruby, the _target_ of mime-types-data is any